engpol/JonesLabFIJIScripts/README.md

 <strong><h2>96-Well-Plate_Live_Cell Macro</strong></h2>

+This is a general purpose macro, and can in theory be used for the vast majority of imaging experiments performed in 96-Well plates.
+Please read below for how to use.

 This one is a little bit complicated, and I'm afraid will require you to download the <a href="https://cran.rstudio.com/">R programming language</a> along with <a href="https://posit.co/download/rstudio-desktop/">RStudio</a>.
 This shouldn't be too hard, and there are plenty of YouTube tutorials online for every type of OS.

 Apologies for this, for some reason although ImageJ macro in theory supports R scripts, I think this would require everyone to redownload a special release of ImageJ (Bio7) or R itself anyway (Rserve), and as I'm not too familiar with Python (which seems to have much greaater support in ImageJ) this might have to do for now.
 In the future I might re-write this so everything works from within ImageJ, which would be nice.